HumabHatterZed/WhistleWindInscryptionMods/README.md

 ## 🩹 Known Issues
 ### None so far!
-If you find any issues or bugs whilst playing, please open an issue on the GitHub or @ me on the modding Discord so I can fix it asap.
+If you find any issues or bugs, please report them to me asap on the modding Discord or on the GitHub page!

 ## 💌 Credits
 Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~borrow from.